Meet Our Team

 Beth Edmonds believes that everyone learns every minute of every day.
 She is committed to ensuring that students use the learning opportunities they have to grow each and every day.
 Prior to teaching at the Kauffman School, Ms. Edmonds taught at Eisenhower Middle School in Kansas City, Kansas Public Schools district for four years.
 Ms. Edmonds has earned a Bachelor of Arts in English Education from Emporia State University as well as a Master of Arts in Curriculum and Instruction from the University of Kansas.
 Ms. Edmonds is joining the Kauffman School because of its culture and expectations.
 She is excited to meet her new students and to see growth this year.

-Ellen Frierson, 12th Grade AP Language and Composition Teacher
+Ellen Frierson, 11th Grade AP Language and Composition Teacher and Department Chair

 Debra Fox, Learning Support Specialist